The problem

 -

-Resilience over growth
+Resilience over scale

 Scale for its own sake is not the point.
 Web B favours smaller, distributed systems over monolithic platforms, local hosting over dependence on single providers, infrastructure sized for communities rather than for markets.
+This is not a new idea: Small is Beautiful, E.F.
+Schumacher's argument for human-scale systems, made it half a century ago.

 What must change

-- Users Participants
+Users Participants

-- Platforms Protocols
+Platforms Protocols

-- Extraction Stewardship
+Extraction Stewardship

-- Dependency Autonomy
+Dependency Autonomy

 This is not only a digital issue.
 The web shapes how democracies function, how knowledge spreads, how attention and culture are produced.
 What happens here matters far beyond the screen.